minhdl93/BE-TR/README.md

 ## 🙏 Acknowledgements

-This research was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (RS-2024-00461244).
 The dataset was developed under the Korean National Information Society Agency (NIA) contract.
 We thank SG&I System, MUHANIT, ALL FOR LAND, and GDS Consulting Group for data collection, processing, annotation, and quality control.

-This codebase builds upon [WPFormer](https://github.com/yan-hao-tian/WPFormer).
+This codebase builds upon [WPFormer]([[https://github.com/yan-hao-tian/WPFormer](https://github.com/yfhdm/WPFormer)](https://github.com/yfhdm/WPFormer)).
 We thank the authors for their open-source contribution.